-In the Workbook Settings panel, locate the Layout settings.
+In the Workbook tab of the task pane, locate the Layout settings.
 This is where you select how you want the converted web page to appear.
 Select “Tabs” to give each worksheet its own tab in the web page, just like in Excel.
 When you start to make complex web forms, you may prefer one of the more advanced options here, e.g. to show the form as a wizard, where each worksheet is a separate step.

-In the Workbook Settings panel, locate the Input Cells settings.
+In the Workbook tab of the task pane, locate the Input Cells settings.
 In Excel, all cells are unlocked by default, and can be modified by the user.
 In the web page, we only want to open a few of the cells for input.
 In the “Auto” mode, SpreadsheetConverter automatically unlocks cells that are referenced in formulas, and cells that contain a Text Field widget.
 You can also mark cells for input by giving them a unique background color, or by unlocking them.

 Before you convert the spreadsheet to a web page, remember to save it in Excel.

 If you closed the spreadsheet, open it again so that it is visible in Excel.

 SpreadsheetConverter can generate the web page in different formats, depending on your needs.
 You may later want to convert your own spreadsheets for other environments, e.g. for iPhone or Android smartphones.
 Select Html for this tutorial.

 To start the conversion, click Convert in the SpreadsheetConverter ribbon.